 - Transfer funds out of SL on the unofficial black market to a Foreign Account through which real or financial assets can be bought.
 (Without approval of the Central Bank this may violate Foreign Exchange Act and maybe unlawful.
 So not recommended)

-- Get into the Decentralized Finance (DeFi) space based on Blockchain technology and discover a whole new world of Decentralized Banking, Finance based on smart or digital contracts among Peers (P2P) or create/trade in Non fungible Assets (NFTs) or Crypto Tokens.
+- Get into the Decentralized Finance (DeFi) space or Digital Assets based on Blockchain technology (Web 3) and discover a whole new world of Decentralized Banking, Finance based on smart or digital contracts among Peers (P2P) or create/trade in Non-fungible Assets (NFTs) or Stable Coins/Crypto Tokens.

-With the advent of new technological tools and infrastructure such as the internet, broadband (5G), blockchain etc., as well as social media such as UTube, Instagram etc., people everywhere are presented with a myriad of new economic opportunities regardless of where one resides provided one has the requisite knowledge/skillset.
+With the advent of new technological tools and infrastructure such as the internet, broadband (5G), blockchain, Web 3.0 etc., as well as social media such as UTube, Instagram etc., people everywhere are presented with a myriad of new economic opportunities (not merely based on other peoples or centralized platforms such as FB, Instagram, Tik Tok but based on a decentralized basis with more control and freedom for the individual/creator/investor/seller & buyer) regardless of where one resides provided one has the requisite knowledge/skillset.
 One can live anywhere in the world but work, trade, invest, create and do business or simply create or participate in new economic activities.
-The good thing about this is the ability to function from any remote location and participate in profitable economic activity anywhere else or the ability to become a “Digital Nomad”.
+The wonderful thing about this is the ability to function from any remote location and participate in profitable economic activity anywhere else in the World or the ability to become a “Digital Nomad”.
+In fact, there is new Visa category under that label issued to those who want to relocate to work from a different location.
+So it makes sense to base yourself in a Country with low Tax Regime (not to mention low housing/living costs) and in my case preferably a sunny place such as Sri Lanka.
+So the implication is it is not really necessary to migrate to earn Dollars, Sterling or Euros.

 One of the defining features of the digital economy is the speed with which it moves and evolves vis a vis the brick and mortar economy.
 In the regular world we are thus far used to, it could take years for a business idea to be implemented and come to fruition.
-And it often involves government permits, approvals, raising capital, building factories, hiring and training human resources etc. This is the very reason I have always emphasized and favoured investments or being an Investor over being and entrepreneur, businessman or even a trader (of Physical Goods) in the brick and mortar economy which is cumbersome and time consuming not to mention the work and headaches involved.
-Being an Investor is in my opinion much easier and achievable by anybody even in the brick and mortar economy.
-What’s more, one can be an Investor while being anything else (Doctor, Lawyer, Artist, Programmer, Businessman/Entreprneur etc).
+And it often involves government permits, approvals, raising capital, building factories, hiring and training human resources, marketing etc. This is the very reason I have always emphasized and favoured investments or being an Investor over being and entrepreneur, businessman or being even a trader (of Physical Goods) in the brick and mortar economy which is cumbersome and time consuming not to mention the work and headaches involved.
+Being an Investor is in my opinion much easier and achievable by anybody even in the brick and mortar economy as a passive investor in the Share Market or in the Digital Economy/Digital Assets.
+What’s more, one can be an Investor while being anything else (Architecht, Doctor, Lawyer, Artist, Programmer, Businessman/Entrepreneur etc).
 Being an Investor is even more easier in the digital age and presents the Investor global reach across economies and currencies (which was not available or very limited for SL investors prior to this).

 - Commit yourself (early in life – preferably in your 20’s) to achieving Financial Independence/Freedom at some point in life (at 50?)